jkup/jonkuperman.com/content/blog/content-diet/index.md

 I decided that I should, at any given time, be consuming some content that feels upper limit.
 I enjoy reading blog posts and news articles, so I'm not going to cut down on them.
 But I do want to always be reading one thing that is dramatically improving my content diet.

-What upper limit content am I reading right now?
-[The Jakarta Method](https://www.goodreads.com/en/book/show/53054943-the-jakarta-method) by [Vincent Bevins](https://twitter.com/Vinncent)!
+What upper limit content am I reading right now? <Anchor title="The Jakarta Method" url="https://www.goodreads.com/en/book/show/53054943-the-jakarta-method" /> by <Anchor title="Vincent Bevins" url="https://twitter.com/Vinncent" />!

 ![The Jakarta Method](./jakarta_method_content_diet.jpg)